Greg Wood

 When you live (and gamble) in the racing bubble, it is easily overlooked, but as the veteran campaigner Brian Chappell, the founder of Justice4Punters, pointed out in a recent blog post, the rise of online slots – widely seen as one of the most potentially harmful and addictive forms of online gambling – in recent years has been extraordinary.

-The number of active players on online slots has more than doubled in five years, from around 2m to nearly 4.5m – around one in ten of the adult population.
+The number of active players on online slots has more than doubled in five years, from around 2m to nearly 4.5m – around one in 10 of the adult population.
 Between April 2022 and March 2023, gross gambling yield (GGY) from online gaming products as a whole was £4bn, of which £3.2bn, or 80%, derived from slots.

 It was pointed out in this column a couple of months ago that any move to increase the tax differential between betting and gaming products would be a positive one for racing, not least because it would reduce the incentive for operators to use sports betting as a loss leader to attract new customers before pushing as many as possible towards their gaming products.